 The Cornell Lab of Ornithology offers paid positions to early-career visiting illustrators through the Bartels Science Illustration program.
-Starting in Fall 2019, we are aligning these appointments with Cornell’s academic cycle, with each new illustrator joining the Lab community in mid-August and then continuing through the full academic year to the following June or July.
+Starting in Fall 2019, we are aligning these appointments with Cornell’s academic cycle, with each new illustrator joining the Lab community in the summer and then continuing through the full academic year to the following June or July.
 Each participant works on art and design projects illustrating birds, wildlife, and scientific concepts related to the Cornell Lab of Ornithology’s mission “to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.”

-The works created by illustrators in our Bartels program are often featured prominently in the Lab’s award-winning Living Bird magazine (circulation >100,000) and other print publications, scientific publications, web sites, and teaching and outreach materials.
+The works created by illustrators in our Bartels program are often featured prominently in the Lab’s award-winning Living Bird magazine (circulation >100,000) and other print publications, scientific publications, websites, and teaching and outreach materials.
 A primary goal of this program is to foster the professional development of the Bartels illustrators by providing them opportunities to refine their skills while expanding their professional portfolio.
 At the same time, the Bartels artists collaborate within a stimulating production environment and immerse themselves in the Cornell Lab’s culture of conservation, outreach, and scientific excellence.
 The works created by Bartels illustrators contribute directly to helping the Cornell Lab inform and inspire our many audiences.